tyre/llamaindex-pinecone/README.md

 Simple stuff.

 Note: this fetches vectors, not vectors for a node.
-For nodes with an embedding <= the dimension of the index, that's the same as the `node.nodeId`.
+For nodes with an embedding <= the dimension of the index, that's the same as the `node.id_`.

 ```typescript
 vectorStore.client.fetch(["peter-piper"], "Namespace (Optional: defaults to default namespace)")